kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v4.2.0801, 24 Jan 2022:
+-New feature: new callbacks in the MapMenu to disable mission offer buttons to support the Emergent Missions' download data from mission feature of its Search And Destroy mission types.

 v4.2.06, 31 Dec 2021:
 -Bug-fix: The distance tool of the previous version killed the Repeat Orders function.
 Fixed now.